timdeputter/theriac/README.md

 Theriac
 =======

 Implementation of Transducers in elixir.
+(Work in progress)

 ## License